Running experiments

 }

 This is useful when a tool's arguments are noisy or generated by the model.
-The most common case is mocking a sub-agent's response: a delegated sub-agent is exposed to the parent as a tool named agent-<name>, and its arguments include an LLM-authored prompt plus runtime-injected fields.
+The most common case is mocking a sub-agent's response: a delegated sub-agent is exposed to the parent as an agent-<name> tool, and its arguments include an LLM-authored prompt plus runtime-injected fields.
 Mocking agent-<name> returns the canned response in place of running the sub-agent and its inner tools.
-When you create a mock from a trace, sub-agent delegation calls are derived with matchArgs: 'ignore' automatically; you can change it to 'strict' to pin the exact arguments.
+When you create a mock from a trace, sub-agent delegation calls are derived with matchArgs: 'ignore' automatically.
+You can change it to 'strict' to pin the exact arguments.

 FailuresDirect link to Failures

-A mocked tool call fails the item when the arguments do not match or all matching mocks have been consumed:
+A tool call fails the item when it violates the mock configuration:

-When a mocked tool is mis-called, the agent run is aborted immediately, so the model cannot go on to call any further tools — including unmocked, side-effecting tools that would otherwise run live.
-These failures are deterministic, so they are not retried.
-Mocks that are declared but never used do not fail the item — they are reported as unconsumed.
+On any of these failures, the agent run is aborted immediately, so the model can't go on to call any further tools, including unmocked, side-effecting tools that would otherwise run live.
+These failures are deterministic, so they're not retried.
+Mocks that are declared but never used don't fail the item, they're reported as unconsumed.

-While an item has mocks, the agent's tools execute sequentially so repeated (toolName, args) mocks are consumed in the provider's call order.
-This serialization applies only to items that declare mocks.
+While mock interception is active, the agent's tools execute sequentially so repeated (toolName, args) mocks are consumed in the provider's call order.
+Interception is active when the item declares mocks or its effective unmockedToolPolicy is 'deny'.

 DiagnosticsDirect link to Diagnostics